12 Oct 2023, 11:49am

 NOTE: There is a plethora of in-depth biographies of authors and reviews of their books, that state the title, author, published date, and genre; as well as, describing what the book is about, setting, and character(s), so, Kate’s 2¢ merely shares my thoughts about what I read.
 I’m just saying…

-Sandford, John.
-Reading time: 11 hours, 10 minutes.
+Fielding, Joy.
+Reading time: 10 hours, 54 minutes.

-Read by Robert Petkoff.
+Read by Saskia Maarleveld.

 Suspense Fiction